johnjago/awesome-uncopyright/README.md

 ## Organizations

 - [QuestionCopyright.org](http://questioncopyright.org/) - Nonprofit organization that provides advocacy and education to help cultural producers embrace open distribution.
+- [indieweb.org](https://indieweb.org/IndieWebCamp:Copyrights) - a people-focused alternative to the "corporate web", a movement that provides advocacy and education to domain owners.

 ## Related